 - Lower body flexibility

-Commenting, Divya Sivaramakrishnan of the University’s Physical Activity for Health Research Centre, said, “A large proportion of older adults are inactive, and do not meet the balance and muscle strengthening recommendations set by government and international health organisations.
-Based on this study, we can conclude that yoga has great potential to improve important physical and psychological outcomes in older adults.
+So, just why does yoga make such a difference to those in their 60s and above?“A large proportion of older adults are inactive,"says Divya Sivaramakrishnan, from the University’s Physical Activity for Health Research Centre.
+“This means they don’t meet the balance and muscle strengthening recommendations set by government and international health organisations.
+Based on this study, we can conclude that yoga has great potential to improve important physical and psychological outcomes in older adults.”

-“Yoga is a gentle activity that can be modified to suit those with age-related conditions and diseases.”
+And, the fact that yoga is often a slow and steady exercise is one of the main reasons it can make all the difference.“Yoga is a gentle activity that can be modified to suit those with age-related conditions and diseases,” addsDivya.

-Late last year it was revealed that a £1.4 million study is recruiting almost 600 adults aged 65 and above who have multi-morbidity from 12 different UK locations, with a key focus on looking at the effect that The British Wheel of Yoga’s Gentle Years Yoga 12-week programme can have on overall quality of life when compared to a control group.
+It was also revealed that a £1.4 million study will recruit almost 600 adults aged 65 and above who have multi-morbidity from 12 different UK locations.
+The study will last four years.
+This will focus on the effect that The British Wheel of Yoga’s Gentle Years Yoga 12-week programme can have on overall quality of life when compared to a control group.

 The University of York’s Trials Unit is co-ordinating the clinical trial with Northumbria University’s Department of Sport, Exercise and Rehabilitation.